mapswipe/mapswipe/docs/develop-android.md

 adb shell input keyevent 82
 ```

-and tap "Debug JS remotely" to use the JS engine in chrome.
+and tap "Debug" to use the JS engine in chrome or firefox.
 See https://facebook.github.io/react-native/docs/debugging#chrome-developer-tools for details about using the remote debugger.

+- (optional) You can connect your phone to the react-native debugger, intead of the debugger in browser.
+Install the external react native debugger from https://github.com/jhen0409/react-native-debugger and open the app.
+This extension is used to connect to the debugger: https://www.npmjs.com/package/redux-devtools-extension (it's already installed, so nothing to do).
+You should now have the console messages, the redux state and the react hierarchy of components all in one place!
+Note that this app is a bit slower than the browser dev tools, so if you don't need the redux debugger, you might be better without it.

 You're all set! :tada:

 If none of the above makes sense, read the [react-native intro](https://facebook.github.io/react-native/docs/getting-started) again.

 ## App variants

-There are 4 versions of the app (for Android, this still needs setting up on iOS):
+There are 4 versions of the app for android:
 - DevDebug
 - DevRelease
 - ProductionDebug